ORIGINAL RESEARCH article

 CEO Empowering Leadership and Corporate Entrepreneurship: The Roles of TMT Information Elaboration and Environmental Dynamism

-- 1School of Management, Shandong University, Jinan, China
+- 1School of Economics, Shandong University, Jinan, China

 - 2School of Business Administration, Faculty of Business Administration, Southwestern University of Finance and Economics, Chengdu, China